openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 handle them.
 Some support for exceptions is also provided by the classes from the standard library (see :ref:`Standard Library`).

-**Note**: The exceptions mechanism is sometimes deprecated for being too time-consuming and unsafe.
+**Note**.
+The exceptions mechanism is sometimes deprecated for being too time-consuming and unsafe.
 Some modern languages do not support the exceptions mechanism as discussed in this section.
 That is why the expediency of adding this feature to the language is still under discussion.